 For this reason, only graduate students and advanced undergraduate students are eligible to apply.
 See below for additional eligibility requirements:

 The program encourages applications from people with backgrounds in fields related to international affairs.
 International participants contribute an important dimension to the study of foreign policy and the program welcomes applications from abroad.

+In addition to tuition costs, each student will be responsible for a $385 program fee.
 Tuition and fees can be found on the Student Accounts website.

 Please note that students are not allowed to audit the course, they have to take it for credit.